hernandezb3/llama-on-uconn-hpc/README.md

 ssh -Y netid@hpc2.storrs.hpc.uconn.edu
 ```

-Follow the prompts to enter your password and complete any 2FA authorization.
+Follow the prompts to enter your password and complete any 2FA authentication.
 When successfully logged in you'll be assigned to a login node on HPC.
 ```
 # check the node
 # hostname should return your assigned login node e.g., login4